DevonH7/SENG300-I2/README.txt

   -Coin slot observer to check if slot is open -Observe what coin inserted
-  -Add ammount of money based on what coin was inserted 5.Customer pays with a banknote
+  -Add ammount of money based on what coin was inserted -Check if cost is reached everytime coin is inserted 5.Customer pays with a banknote

 TestCases: